NHOrus/srwq-compilation/episode-06.md

 Linjun set his jaw, then stormed out of the hangar.

-"Still...insubordination like that is a pretty big mark against you...but not as big as your failure."
+"Still... insubordination like that is a pretty big mark against you... but not as big as your failure."
 The scornful voice came from the mechs speakers, with no sign of the pilot.

 "It wasn't my fault!!
 They had EOT mechs, and psychodrivers!!
 That's not a force you can take on alone!!"